Inbibo/adonisfx_docs/docs/maya/simshape.md

 #### Debug Activations

-AdnSimshape integrates a debug mode to visualise the activations during the simulation.
-If this mode is enabled, then AdnSimshape will display a map of vertex colours from black to red on the simulation mesh where the black colour is mapped to no activation and the red colour is mapped to maximum activation.
+AdnSimshape integrates a debug mode to visualize the activations during the simulation.
+If this mode is enabled, then AdnSimshape will display a map of vertex colors from black to red on the simulation mesh where the black color is mapped to no activation and the red color is mapped to maximum activation.

 <figure style="width: 50%" markdown>
   ![Learn Muscle Patches UI window](images/nassim_debug.png)